NavyaG-lab/Tech-writer/onboarding/introduction.md

 ## Endpoint to trigger data consumption

-Now let's move away from the repl a bit to start to write the flow.
+Now let's move away from the repl a bit to start to write the main logic to serve the avro data to clients.

 We want an endpoint that only who has the `admin` scope can use.
 Add a new endpoint to the `service` namespace.
 This endpoint should receive a json body